rabestro/epam-gen-ai-bootcamp-coursework/docs/README.md

 ## How to Run

-Provide instructions on how to run your projects.
+TODO: Provide instructions on how to run your projects.

 ## License